lwdsw/Kiln/guides/Synthetic Data Generation.md

-# Kiln AI Synthetic Data Generation
+# Synthetic Data Generation - Kiln AI

 Kiln can generate synthetic data for your tasks.
 This can be used to grow your dataset, which is helpful for many reasons: